miguelammatos/Kollaps/README.md

 $pip wheel --no-deps . .
 $pip install need-2.0-py3-none-any.whl
 ```
 Installing the python package will give you access to the `NEEDdeploymentGenerator` command to translate NEED topology descriptions into Docker Swarm Compose files or Kubernetes Manifest files on your local machine.
-It will also give you access to the `NDLTranslator` command, which lets you declare an experiment in a language with higher-level concepts; these are then translated into XML topology descriptions.
+It will also give you access to the `ThunderstormTranslator` command, which lets you declare an experiment in a language with higher-level concepts; these are then translated into XML topology descriptions.

 ### Building the NEED image
 You also need to build the NEED Docker image.
 To do so, execute in this folder: